Understanding the cost of quality inspections in China

 Some importers get to talk about their project for some time, see where we would help them, and finally (almost as an afterthought) ask: “How much does a quality inspection in China cost?”

-I say “299 USD per day of work”, and I can nearly hear them thinking “wow these guys are cheap”.
+I say “299 USD per day of work”, and I can nearly hear some buyers thinking “wow these guys are cheap”.

 They compare this fee to the costs of professional services in their country, or maybe to the total amount of the order, or to the cost of their best alternative (taking a flight to China).
 So it sounds really low.

-1 man-day of work (which is sufficient for a good number of random inspections) costs 299 USD.
+So why the figure of 299 USD for 1 man-day of work (which is sufficient for a good number of random inspections)?

 - If the trip is only 60 km, it is included in the price.